Representation Recycling for Streaming Video Analysis: Related Work

+To reduce computational cost, another viable approach is to identify and process only the most informative regions or salient objects within an image~\cite{mnih2014ram,ba2015dram,cordonnier2021differentiable,liu2022confidence,liu2023tcgnet,liu2024deep}.
+We discuss these techniques to draw a conceptual parallel to our work: just as modern saliency-based methods, such as deep unsupervised part-whole relational visual saliency~\cite{liu2024deep} or Type-Correlation Guidance (TCGNet)~\cite{liu2023tcgnet}, achieve efficiency by exploiting \textit{spatial} redundancy and focusing computation on key patches, StreamDEQ achieves efficiency by exploiting \textit{temporal} redundancy and recycling features across time.

+For static images, the region selection process can continue until the model becomes confident about its predictions.
+However, when applied to videos~\cite{bazzani2011learning,denil2012learning,zhu2018towards,rhee2022distortion,habibian2021skip,chai2019patchwork,bejnordi2022salisa}, such subset selection strategies share shortcomings similar to approaches relying on flow-based intra-frame prediction approximations.
+The inputs change over time, therefore the models have to choose between relying on optical flow to warp the rest of the features or to omit them entirely, which may result in obsolete representations over time~\cite{zhu2018towards}.

 Mnih et al.~\cite{mnih2014ram} and Ba et al.~\cite{ba2015dram} model human eye movements by capturing {\em glimpses} from images with a recurrent structure and process those glimpses at each step.
-Cordonnier et al.~\cite{cordonnier2021differentiable} propose selecting most important regions to process by first processing a downsampled version of the image.
+Cordonnier et al.~\cite{cordonnier2021differentiable} propose selecting the most important regions to process by first processing a downsampled version of the image.
 Liu et al.~\cite{liu2022confidence} stops processing for regions with high-confidence predictions at an earlier stage.

 Bazzani et al.~\cite{bazzani2011learning} and Denil et al.~\cite{denil2012learning} approach video processing in a human-like manner where the model {\em looks at} a different patch around the objects of interest at each frame and tracks them.
-Zhu et al.~\cite{zhu2018towards} instead takes a key-frame based approach.
-At each key-frame they process the full input but for intermediate frames, they update the feature maps partially based on temporal consistency.
+Zhu et al.~\cite{zhu2018towards} take a key frame based approach.
+At each key frame the method processes the entire input, and at intermediate frames, it updates the feature maps partially based on temporal consistency.
+Rhee et al.~\cite{rhee2022distortion} identify changing regions between frames and re-use the features of the static parts on non-key frames.
+Habibian et al.~\cite{habibian2021skip} introduce skip-convolutions where the model determines changing locations via frame difference and computes convolutions only on some part of each frame.
+Patchwork~\cite{chai2019patchwork} uses a Q-learning based policy to select a sub-window in each frame and combines the sub-window features with the rest of the features via an attention mechanism.
+SALISA~\cite{bejnordi2022salisa} focuses on an intelligent downsampling method that {\em magnifies} important regions in each frame and reduces the frame's resolution.